-BHWT Learning Programme
+BHWT Education Programme

 Many schools are interested in learning more about how they can help ex-battery hens, whether by re-homing them or by supporting pupils to understand how and why commercial egg production systems are often unable to meet the welfare needs of the hens.